 More New Faces: Workers for the Harvest!

 One of the most exciting things that has been happening recently is the fact that the Lord is sending workers into the harvest.
 For the last several weeks, more volunteers have been joining us to hand out meals on the street.
-In particular, a devoted group from an Ethiopian congregation in Jerusalem of on-fire, young professionals has been coming down to Tel Aviv every week to help distribute meals on the streets.
+In particular, a devoted group of on-fire young people from Jerusalem has been coming down to Tel Aviv every week to help distribute meals on the streets.

-Long after the rest of us have gone to bed, this group that calls what they are doing “The Gospel of the Resurrection” is out on the streets until six in the morning, ministering to their Ethiopian brothers and sisters who have ended up on the streets (Ethiopian Jews have a harder time getting ahead in Israeli society due to persistent cultural stigmas and limitations), African migrants and anyone else who comes their way.
+Long after the rest of us have gone to bed, they are out on the streets until six in the morning, ministering to the neediest people in our country who are unseen and forgotten by society: drug addicts, prostitutes and homeless.
 They have been sending me pictures of people kneeling on the sidewalks in prayer.
 God is moving!

 Please keep what we are doing in prayer!
 God is shaking our society and giving us the opportunity to be there to minister to those who are most dramatically affected.
 Thanks to your faithful support of this ministry, we are able to continue being the hands and feet of the Lord here on the streets in Tel Aviv.